quadram-institute-bioscience/otusfocus/paper/paper.md

 Illumina sequencing, however, displays a technical bias where a small fraction of sequences belonging to one sample will be assigned to a different sample.
-This phenomenon, called *cross-talk* or *index hopping* [@illumina], can create a background noise in the numerical output of the metabarcoding experiment (called *feature table*).
-A proposed method [@crosstalk] to reduce this problem is a stingent quality filtering on the barcode sequence (the fraction of the sequence used to identify the sample), but this doesn't take into account the cross-talk due to errors in imaging very close sequencing clusters [@illuminawikipedia].
+This phenomenon, called *cross-talk* or *index hopping* [@illumina], can create a background noise in the numerical output of the metabarcoding experiment (called *feature table*, or *OTU table*).
+A proposed method [@crosstalk] to reduce this problem is a stingent quality filtering on the barcode sequence (the fraction of the sequence used to identify the sample), but this doesn't take into account the cross-talk due to errors due to the imaging of very close sequencing clusters [@illuminawikipedia].

 Robert Edgar, the author of the well-known USEARCH package for metabarcoding data analysis [@usearch], described an heuristic method for reduction of cross-talk directly from the feature table [@Edgar2018], under the assumption that the cross-talk observed is mainly due to leak of sequences from an *referece sequence* (or feature) that is very abundant in one sample to other samples of the same sequencing run.

-`otusfocus` is the Python implementation of the cross-talk reduction approach described by Rober Edgar in [@Edgar2018].
+`otusfocus` is the Python implementation of the cross-talk reduction approach described by Rober Edgar in [@Edgar2018], and a set of corollary scripts to manage feature tables.
+Following the author's description of the *de novo* approach (*i. e.* not assuming that reference mock communities have been sequenced), we implemented the two-step heuristic algorithm using Pandas [@pandas]: first a cross talk index is calculated using a set of candidate features and then the feature table is cleaned setting to zero the counts that are most likely to be due to cross-talk.

+## Bibliography